 How Bacteria Destroy Enamel

 The reason sugar is a threat to your teeth isn’t because it attacks them directly.
 On the contrary, sugar’s threat comes from the fact that it feeds harmful oral bacteria that contribute to plaque formation.
-These bacteria metabolize sugar and other carbs, and then convert them into acids that attack the mineralized enamel surrounding your teeth.
+These bacteria metabolize sugar and other carbs and convert them into acids.
+The acids attack the mineralized enamel surrounding your teeth.
 Besides sugar, these carbs can also include things like bread and other foods that you may otherwise consider healthy.

 In addition to avoiding sugar, preventing cavities mainly requires preventing the excessive buildup of harmful oral bacteria on your teeth.
 That means brushing your teeth at least twice every day and flossing at least once, as well as attending a checkup and cleaning appointment at least once every six months.
 If a cavity does develop, then you should speak with your dentist about treating it as soon as possible to avoid the potential for severe internal tooth infection.

 The healthiest choice for your smile, and your body, is water.
 It actually helps to prevent dental problems.
 That said, unsweetened milks can also be good, since they are often high in calcium, which helps maintain strong teeth.
 Some unsweetened tea can also be a good choice, since many contain antioxidants that are good for the body.
 Just be careful not to drink ones that stain if you are concerned about keeping your smile bright and beautiful, as well as healthy!